PURPOSE OF THIS POLICY

 Reporting Crimes on a Voluntary, Confidential Basis

-The University will not publish the names or other identifying information (addresses, ID numbers, etc.) of victims of sexual or gender violence crimes in any public record (unless required to do so by law), including in daily crime and Daily Fire Logs, Timely Warnings, and Emergency Notifications).
-We will also not publish any accommodation or protective measure provided to a victim unless such confidentiality impairs the effectiveness of the measure.
+The University will not publish the names or other identifying information (addresses, ID numbers, etc.) of victims of sexual or gender violence crimes in any public record (unless required to do so by law), including in daily crime and daily fire logs, timely warnings, and emergency notifications).
+We will also not publish any accommodations or protective measures provided to a victim unless such confidentiality impairs the effectiveness of the measure.

 Notifications to the Campus Community of Crimes and Emergencies

-Whenever a Clery Crime has been reported and it is determined that an ongoing threat to the safety of students or employees exists, the University will issue a Timely Warning.
-Timely Warnings may be issued by any reasonable means of communication to the campus community, but, most commonly, will be made through the CSU email system, the emergency alert system, by posting to the CSU Public Safety website, on one or more of the University’s social media sites, and/or by posting notices in the Residence Halls.
-Anyone with information that may warrant a Timely Warning should report the circumstances to the CSU Police Department or local law enforcement personnel, even if you are unsure whether or not a Timely Warning should be issued.
+Whenever a Clery crime has been reported and it is determined that an ongoing threat to the safety of students or employees exists, the University will issue a timely warning.
+Timely warnings may be issued by any reasonable means of communication to the campus community, but, most commonly, will be made through the CSU email system, the emergency text alert system, by posting to the CSU Safety website, on one or more of the University’s social media sites, or by posting notices in the Residence Halls.
+Anyone with information that may warrant a timely warning should report the circumstances to the CSU Police Department or local law enforcement personnel, even if you are unsure whether or not a timely warning should be issued.

-The University will follow certain procedures in determining whether or not a Timely Warning will be issued.
+The University will follow certain procedures in determining whether or not a timely warning will be issued.
 Once the initial report of a Clery crime has been received, the CSUPD will contact members of the University’s Public Safety Team to share known information about the crime and any ongoing threat to safety that may exist in connection with the crime.
-If two or more members of the Public Safety Team agree that a Timely Warning should be issued, then it will be issued immediately.
-In the event that CSUPD personnel are unable to contact two or more members of the Public Safety Team in a timely fashion, the Chief of the CSU Police Department, or an officer acting with the Chief’s authorization, may issue the Timely Warning.
+The Chief of Police (or person acting for the Chief) and other ..

 Students and employees are strongly encouraged to sign up for the University’s emergency text alert system, and to periodically check to make sure that their mobile number in the system is correct.
-In order to sign up or check your mobile number, go online to: http://safety.colostate.edu and click the link for text message alerts.
+To sign up or check your mobile number, go online to: http://safety.colostate.edu/and click the link for text message alerts.
 It only takes a few moments to sign up for emergency alerts, and doing so may help save your life or the life of another.

-In all Timely Warnings, the University will follow procedures to assure that the names of crime victims are not publicly disclosed, including a review by members of the Public Safety Team of the content of the Timely Warning before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the Timely Warning.
+In all timely warnings, the University will follow procedures to assure that the names of crime victims are not publicly disclosed, including a review by the Chief of Police and the PIO or acting PIO, of the timely warning before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the timely warning.

-The decision to issue an Emergency Notification may be made by the Chief of CSU Police, an officer expressly authorized by the Chief of CSU Police, or by the Public Safety Team.
+The decision to issue an emergency notification may be made by the .
 Because of the urgent nature of these notices, the University’s primary objective will be to confirm whether or not such emergency conditions exist as quickly as possible, determine the content of the notification, and issue the notification without delay.